Eyes turn to Texas as early voting surge surpasses 2016

 But what that it all means for Texas is far from clear.
 Voters don’t register by party in the state, making it difficult to know which party or presidential candidate has an edge.
 Polls are unusually close in Texas, but neither President Donald Trump or Democrat Joe Biden has swung through Texas, focusing on clear battleground states instead like Arizona and Florida.

-That said, the Biden campaign decided Sunday that Texas was worth a visit from the nominee’s running mate, Sen. Kamala Harris, announcing that she would visit the state on Friday.
-Details were not released, but Harris has focused on mobilizing Black voters, which suggests that cities like Houston and Dallas might appear on her schedule.

-Striking numbers of early voting are across the board in Texas — in big cities that are solidly Democrat, in tipping-point suburbs where Republicans are losing ground and, to a lesser extent, in heavily Latino counties along the border.
+The striking numbers are across the board — in big cities that are solidly Democrat, in tipping-point suburbs where Republicans are losing ground and, to a lesser extent, in heavily Latino counties along the border.
 In Harris County, home to Houston, more than 1 million votes have already been cast.

 Democrats have long believed a breakthrough was only a matter of rousing millions of nonvoters, particularly within the state’s booming Latino population.
 Roughly 50% of voters currently registered to vote in Texas have never voted or vote infrequently, according to the voter information firm L2.